IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

 - When using `cockroach sql` CLI with password authentication, a `client_authentication_failed` event is logged before successful login.
 The failed event is reported to Guardium as a LOGIN_FAILED exception.
 - The audit logs captures sql errors for syntactically correct queries (appears in both Full SQL report and Exception report) and does not capture syntactically incorrect queries.
 - Some operations may appear in multiple log files.
 For example, DDL operations (CREATE, ALTER, DROP, etc.) may appear in `cockroach-sql-exec.log`, `cockroach-sensitive-access.log`, and/or `cockroach-sql-schema.log`.
-- The universal connector can be installed on multiple Managed Units (MUs) for high availability, but all traffic will be displayed to a single MU.

 ## 5. Configuring the CockroachDB filter in Guardium